How to delete WooCommerce customer accounts

 3. Run the delete operation

-The WordPress plugin will delete all customers and orders data.
+The WordPress plugin will delete all customers and order data.

-It is important to mention that you should definitely consider making a full backup of your WooCommerce database before you proceed with the delation.
-This process is irreversible and all of the data is permanently deleted and it can not be recovered, so you might lose data that you don’t want to delete.
+It is important to mention that you should definitely consider making a full backup of your WooCommerce database before you proceed with the deletion.
+This process is irreversible, and all of the data is permanently deleted and can not be recovered, so you might lose data that you don’t want to delete.

 How to delete all WooCommerce customers